Improving knowledge and experience of micronutrient management in cucurbit production in Wales

 An evolving body of evidence suggests that the development of BER is likely to be linked with crop nutritional status and it is believed that management of the crop’s calcium and boron nutritional status may provide a method of its control.
 As it is a difficult and relatively slow process to control the crop’s nutrition through the soil, applying calcium and boron directly to the plant through foliar feeding may be a more effective method.
 In this approach, nutrients are applied to the leaf and fruit of the plant as a fine mist which is then absorbed by the plant.

-Two relatively small scale horticultural units based in Brecon, who are members of the Tyfu Cymru network, will be working together in this two year project to gain more knowledge on whether foliar feeding calcium and boron can reduce the incidence of BER in their pumpkin crops.
+Two relatively small scale horticultural units based in Brecon, who are members of the Tyfu Cymru network, worked together in this two year project to gain more knowledge on whether foliar feeding calcium and boron can reduce the incidence of BER in their pumpkin crops.